|Student Support Services|

 Mary Kay Knox

-Mary Kay is the Dean of Students at Quinebaug Middle College.
+Mary Kay is the Interim Principal at Quinebaug Middle College.
 She earned her Bachelor of Science degree in Elementary Education from the University of Connecticut, and her Master of Science degree in Environmental Science Education from Eastern Connecticut State University.
 She completed a fellowship at Wesleyan University for the Project to Increase Mastery of Mathematics and Science and is currently pursuing her Sixth Year degree at Sacred Heart University in Educational Leadership.
 Prior to arriving at QMC, Mary Kay taught in Elmont, New York and Tolland, Connecticut.
 She was the STEM Instructional Coach for the recent MSAP grant at QMC, and was instrumental in the creation of the EASTCONN/QMC STEM lab and the development of the STEM lab curriculum for grades 5-8.In her spare time, Mary Kay enjoys reading, attending concerts, going to the beach, and cooking for her family and friends.

 Taryn graduated from Nichols College with a Bachelor of Science in Business Administration.
 She started her career at EASTCONN as the Administrative Assistant to the Director of Education Services and then was sent to QMC to cover a vacancy on a temporary basis.
 Once at QMC, Taryn loved the staff, students and atmosphere so much that she stayed!
 In her free time, she loves reading historical fiction, traveling and adventures with her two boys.